AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/multi_language_development.rst

    procedure P (V : List;  Size : Interfaces.C.int);
    pragma Import (C, P, "p");

-The C function profile wouldn't change.
+The C function parameter profile wouldn't change.
 But why does this work?
 With values of unconstrained array types, the bounds are stored with the value.
 Typically they are stored just ahead of the first component, but it is implementation-defined.
 So why doesn't the above accidentally pass the bounds instead of the first array component itself?
 It works because we are guaranteed by the Ada language that passing an array will pass (the address of) the components, not the bounds, even for Ada unconstrained array types.

 Now for the other direction: passing an array from C to Ada.
 Here the lack of bounds information on the C side really makes a difference.
 We can't just pass the array by itself because that would not include the bounds, unlike an Ada call to an Ada routine.
 In this case the approach is the similar to the first alternative described above, in which we declare a very large array and then pass the bounds explicitly: